 By tapping into genomics and data analytics, Inova Health System is focusing its efforts—and capital spending—on precision medicine initiatives that hospital officials believe will change the way clinicians care for patients.

-Inova is making significant investments in a new Center for Personalized Health which will use health data housed in the system’s EHR software, along with patient-generated health data, social factors and genomics, to provide an individualized approach to medicine, according to the Richmond Times-Dispatch.
+Inova is making significant investments in a new Center for Personalized Health that will use health data housed in the system’s EHR software, along with patient-generated health data, social factors and genomics, to provide an individualized approach to medicine, according to the Richmond Times-Dispatch.

 “Take a cancer drug that’s effective 30% of the time,” Todd Stottlemeyer, CEO of the new center, told the newspaper.
 “A better way to understand it is that the drug is 100% effective for 30% of the people who possess certain genes or proteins.”